 This was not a subdivision in the jammed packed Alameda or Santa Clara sense of the word.
 It was a huge area, maybe a whole section of land, with custom homes on three to five acre lots.
 But, even though there was plenty of space around the houses, and even though there were wildflowers everywhere, it was a disheartening walk.
 Yesterday, on Fields Road, we had passed through a landscape John Muir would have recognized; rolling hills of oak studded pastureland.
 Today we walked through land that just a few years before had been the same pastureland but now that landscape was scarred.
 Oleander and eucalyptus were planted where ceanothus and oaks should have been.
 Meadows were divided by roads and marred by houses.
 The roads, rather than following logical contours, cut up and down the hillsides to give more access to more parcels.
 To a real estate developer or a city planner it was probably a thing of beauty, but to us, always trying to look through John Muir's eyes, it was a catastrophe.

 We walked on and on.
-There were so many wildflowers that I figured some real estate agent must have spread seed just like baking bread in the oven when showing a john muir walk day 27house, and if we could ignore the rape of the hillsides it was a pastoral flowery place to walk.
+There were so many wildflowers that I figured some real estate agent must have spread seed just like baking bread in the oven when showing a house, and if we could ignore the rape of the hillsides it was a pastoral flowery place to walk.
 There were yellow fields of fiddleneck, goldfields, frying pan poppies and seep-spring monkey flower, white fields of popcorn flower and bird's eye gilia, as well as owl's clover, mariposa lilies, and all kinds of lupines.
 But it was impossible to ignore the change.
 We went up another hill to find those fields of wildflowers surrounding yet more houses, each surrounded by a differently manicured yards.
 We went down another hill to find the old rock boundary walls crossed by fences, meadows and hillsides being divided into new lots, the old walls broken and without meaning.
 We began to feel a sorrow, a lamenting: it seemed that nature had already lost the battle and there would never again be a California as beautiful as the one Muir had described.

 I guess it was not really Muir luck to find the map.
 The roads seemed to go on forever, and the trails proved to be only an enticement by the developers.
 When we came to the spot where the trailhead was marked on the map we could only see a faint track where the trail should have been.
 We followed it through tall grass for a few hundred yards, but then lost it completely and were left to cut across someone's yard to get back to the road.
 We did actually meet two women on their horses later in the day.
 They told us they were probably the only ones who ever used the trials, and hikers would not find any of them passable.